After Australia, we headed to Queenstown to tackle one of New Zealand’s most world renowned hikes, The Milford Track!

 A couple of hours later, the rain eased up and the clouds began to part.
 Andrew, Kevin and Annie decided to head up to McKinnon Pass with hopes of catching a view.
 On a clear day, the view from McKinnon Pass is spectacular!
 The Ranger from Clinton Hut, and Annie & Andrew’s friends from Te Anau, both recommended if it was clear to power through to the top.
 From the Mintaro Hut, it was 4.8 km (3 miles) uphill.
 As rain was guaranteed all day tomorrow, this was the only opportunity for a view.

-So Kevin, Andrew and Annie set off!
-Without packs, it took them just over an hour to reach McKinnon Pass.
+So Kevin, Andrew and Annie set off.
+Without full packs, it took them just over an hour to reach McKinnon Pass.
 While visibility was poor when they arrived, they were lucky to catch glimpses of the spectacular view!

 While I had no regrets passing on the hike to McKinnon Pass, I was thankful for the photos Kevin brought back with him!